IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 by the MDSC using the plug-id attribute, as described in section 4.3 of {{!RFC8795}}.

-More detailed description of how the plug-id can be used to discover inter-domain links is also provided in section 5.1.4 of
+A more detailed description of how the plug-id can be used to discover inter-domain links is also provided in section 5.1.4 of
 {{?I-D.ietf-ccamp-transport-nbi-app-statement}}.